 All potential sponsors of children and youth under the care of ORR should attend a presentation provided by the Legal Orientation Program for Custodians (LOPC).
 The purpose of this program is to inform potential sponsors of their responsibilities in ensuring the child’s appearance at all immigration proceedings, as well as protecting the child from mistreatment, exploitation, and trafficking, as provided under the Trafficking Victims Protection Reauthorization Act of 2008.
 The program also provides information about possible free legal counsel (pro bono legal services) for the youth or child during the immigration court process.

 The Office of Legal Access Programs (OLAP), within the Executive Office for Immigration Review (EOIR) at the U.S. Department of Justice, manages the LOPC and contracts with legal service organizations around the country to provide LOPC services to potential sponsors in their local communities or in metropolitan areas served by the program.
 EOIR is the entity in the federal government that is also responsible for adjudicating immigration cases by fairly, expeditiously, and uniformly interpreting and administering the nation's immigration laws.

-The unaccompanied child’s case manager is responsible for informing potential sponsors about all procedures related to the child’s case--including attendance at an LOPC presentation.
+The unaccompanied alien child’s case manager is responsible for informing potential sponsors about all procedures related to the child’s case--including attendance at an LOPC presentation.
 The Family Reunification Packet (FRP) that goes to each potential sponsor includes an Authorization for Release of Information that the sponsor must sign before the case manager may schedule an appointment for LOPC services.
 All potential sponsors should submit the Authorization for Release of Information immediately and prior to submitting the complete FRP to ensure timely scheduling of their LOPC session.

 Q: Will sponsors receive the Family Reunification Packet through the mail or electronically?